Panic Disorder Symptoms

 People with panic disorder have feelings of terror that strike suddenly and repeatedly, most often with no warning.
 The frequency and severity of panic symptoms can vary widely.
-A person with this condition usually can’t predict when an attack will occur, and many develop intense anxiety between episodes, worrying when and where the next one will strike.
-Between attacks there is a persistent, lingering worry that another one could come any minute.
+A person with this condition usually can’t predict when an attack will occur, and so many develop intense anxiety between episodes, worrying when and where the next one will strike.
+Between panic attacks there is a persistent, lingering worry that another one could come at any minute.

 Panic disorder strikes between 3 and 6 million Americans, and is twice as common in women as in men.
 It can appear at any age — in children or in the elderly — but most often it begins in young adults.
-Not everyone who experiences panic attacks will develop panic disorder– for example, many people have one attack and never experience another.
+Not everyone who experiences panic attacks will develop panic disorder.
+For example, many people have a single panic attack and never experience another.
 For those who do have panic disorder, though, it’s important to seek treatment.
 Untreated, the disorder can become debilitating.

 Panic disorder is often accompanied by other conditions such as depression or alcohol/drug use to cope with or prevent symptoms.
 It may spawn phobias, which can develop in places or situations where panic attacks have occurred.
 For example, if a panic attack strikes while you’re riding an elevator, you may develop a fear of elevators and perhaps start avoiding them.

 Some people’s lives become greatly restricted — they avoid normal, everyday activities such as grocery shopping, driving, or in some cases even leaving the house.
 On the other hand, they may be able to confront a feared situation only if accompanied by a spouse or another trusted person.
 Basically, they avoid any situation they fear would make them feel helpless if a panic attack occurs.

 Specific Symptoms of Panic Disorder:

 A person with panic disorder experiences recurrent either expected or unexpected Panic Attacks and at least one of the attacks has been followed by one month (or more) of one or more of the following: